-When I was a kid, we went to Puerto Rico all the time.
+When I was a kid, we went to Puerto Rico every year.
 My mom's parents still lived there, high in the western mountains on the outskirts of a tiny town called Lares.
 We'd spend long weeks tucked away in the jungly forest there, in an old house on stilts that overlooked what was once my family's coffee and fruit farm.
 The days were steamy and slow, with not much more to do except take long strolls through the mango groves or watch the sky change on the wide front porch.
 It was there, in that remote, buggy place we lovingly called "the campo" that I first felt the strong call of the tropics in my veins; its languid pace and viney hush tugging at my heart like a magnet pulling me home.

 I'm not sure why I eventually stopped visiting Puerto Rico, but around the time I graduated from high school, my yearly trips back had become sporadic at best.
 Just a few frenzied jaunts to see family here and there.
 Maybe as an escape-craving teenager, and later as a career-focused grad, the place just felt too familiar, too small, or too much like somewhere my parents used to go.
 The island's later fall into debt — along with the disconcerting whispers of poverty and danger that floated back to the States from bitter relatives left behind — didn't help.

 So it was that over a decade passed until I finally returned — and then it was only because of the island's proximity to New York and the promise of good waves and Thomas' bewilderment that he hadn't yet seen this place that was once such a big part of my life.
 We went in February, at the very tail end of the surf season, and my mother's warnings of muggings and dilapidation and chaos rang in my ears as we packed.
 "Don't expect too much," I told Thomas.
 "It's nice but it's really not that great."